KeithDHedger/KKEdit/README.md

 *** NEW ***

-Started to port to gtk3, editor compiles and runs and 65% working, use -s switch to kkedit when running to disable plugins, 'cos they don't work yet.
+Ported to gtk3.

-Add --enable-gtk3 to your configure  and run with: kkedit -s /path/to/a/file
+Add --enable-gtk3 to your configure to build for gtk3.

 Default is to build for gtk2
 You may need to install gtk3 dev files if your distro splits them off from the main package ( debian etc ).